Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 - **Management**: Used with scripts or the Basis Theory Terraform ([request access here](https://basistheory.com/contact)) modules to manage your [Tenant’s](https://developers.basistheory.com/concepts/tenants/) settings and services (Applications, Reactors, Proxy, etc) without logging into our Portal.

+- **Expiring**: Used for Browser, Mobile, or Desktop applications running natively on a device (e.g. iOS, Android, Windows, etc) where the application is [revealing sensitive data using Basis Theory Elements](https://docs.basistheory.com/elements/#detokenization).
+Expiring Applications have limited permissions available and can be scoped to single tokens to ensure the API Key can be safely used within publicly available code.

 ### Access Controls

 An Application is granted access to your Tenant's resources in one of two ways: by granting the Application a set of